See Database Management Systems.

 - In the my.ini file, [mysqld] section, add the following 2 lines:

 - Restart the MySQL service.

-- The file will be created in the mysql/data folder (named servername-slow.log).
+- The file is created in the mysql/data folder (named servername-slow.log).

 - Continue using Open Dental as normal.
-The log will track queries run during this usage time.
+The log tracks queries run during this usage time.

 - When enough data is collected, move the file to the mysql/backups folder.
 If a backups folder does not already exist, create one.